finleyparker/hustlemuscle/README.md

 ```bash
   npm start
 ```
-3. Open emulator of choice (e.g. Xcode for iOS, Android Studio for Android)
+3. please use ios (xcode) instead of android.
-4. In the terminal, press 'i' for iOS, 'a' for Android, or scan the QR code on your device.*
+4. In the terminal, press 'i' for iOS or scan the QR code on your device.*

 > **Note:** this project uses **Expo SDK 53**.